 Barbara is a multilingual vocalist (English, Spanish, French, Italian, and Portuguese), dancer, and entrepreneur who manages "Barbara's Serenade" bands and sings with Metro New York area musicians.
 Her "personality is warm like sunshine and her love of music is her joy and gift to people.
 Her voice is soft and sultry," says The Fairfield County Music Reporter.
-She has performed at Stamford's The Palace, Harbor Point, The Bartlett Arboretum, country clubs, company events, libraries, festivals, restaurants, schools, and private parties.
+She has performed at Stamford's The Palace, Harbor Point, The Bartlett Arboretum, yacht and country clubs, company events, festivals, conferences, restaurants, schools, libraries, adult residences, and private parties.
 Barbara has been a session vocalist and bilingual voice-over talent in NY/CT recording studios and has sung in choirs, including Lincoln Center's Mostly Mozart Festival 50th Anniversary "the public domain."
-She is a music and entertainment curator planning events and booking talent for the Stamford ARTWALK and the Greenwich Annual Holiday Stroll as well as serves on the Project Music Advisory Board.
+She is a music and entertainment curator planning events and booking talent for the Stamford ARTWALK, Experience Greenwich Week, corporate events, and the Greenwich Annual Holiday Stroll as well as serves on the Project Music Advisory Board.

 Barbara was born in Cuba and currently lives in Stamford, Connecticut, where she owns a full service advertising and marketing agency (VertexMarketing.com) with her husband, Ron.
-Her two daughters received scholarships to Berklee College of Music and are entrepreneurs in the music industry (ThePopMusicAcademy.com, LisaOcchino.com, HopeinHarmony.com, SongwriterLink.com).
-She earned a Bachelor of Arts in Communications and minor in Biology from Rutgers University where she worked in public relations at the Mason Gross School of the Arts.
-Barbara volunteers in the arts and serves as a business/marketing coach and competition judge for the Network for Teaching Entrepreneurship (NFTE) teaching teenagers entrepreneurial and marketing skills.
+Her two daughters are Berklee College of Music alumni and music industry entrepreneurs (ThePopMusicAcademy.com, LisaOcchino.com, HopeinHarmony.com, SongwriterLink.com).
+Barbara earned a Bachelor of Arts in Communications and minor in Biology from Rutgers University where she worked in public relations at the Mason Gross School of the Arts.
+She volunteers in the arts and serves as a business/marketing coach and competition judge for the Network for Teaching Entrepreneurship (NFTE) teaching teenagers entrepreneurial and marketing skills.

 You Made Me Love You - 1913 jazz song by Italian-American composer James Vincent Monaco and American lyricist Joseph McCarthy